Lastaapps/vector-house/README.md

 To open the page go to use `streamlit run vector_house/page.py`

 ### Index
-To view index status, run `python -m vector_house` or `./run`.
+To view help, run `python -m vector_house --help` or `./run --help`.

+All the commands below use the default database `wiki-index.db` unless you specify another one by using the `--db path` option.

-To create an index run the app from cli with the `--index` flag.
+To create an index run this cli command `./run index`.

 If you want to limit the number of words processed in each document, add also the flag `--limit` with the number of words.